jhroemer/jhroemer.github.io/blog/2023-01-17-animating-gradient-border.md

 <div className="element-with-gradient-border-and-animation"></div>

-The technique for doing gradients on borders has a few variations, but as far as I know they all require you to render an extra element behind the element where you want the border.
-Let's start by looking at this.
+The technique for doing gradients on borders has a few variations, but as far as I know they all require you to render an extra element behind the element where you want the border - which is where we're going to start.

 ### Making a background element